-Without moving the ring light, adjust your camera settings until you get a good exposure on your ring light.
+Without moving the ring light, adjust your camera settings until you get good exposure on your ring light.
 You might need to lower the shutter speed or change the aperture to compensate for the ring light’s brightness.

 2. Experiment With Angles and Lenses